g-otn/SGStats/README.md

 # SGStats legacy branch
-This branch tracks all the legacy code from the bot, when git wasn't being used as the version control system (v1.0.0 - v3.7.0) for this project.
+This branch tracks all the legacy code of the project, from when git wasn't being used as the version control system (v1.0.0 - v3.7.0).

 It was still being versioned with backup folders, so some tags are available.

-Not all versions were recovered, and some code may be slightly altered to remove hard-coded API codes or similar:
+Not all versions were recovered, and some code may be slightly altered to remove hard-coded API keys or similar:

 <details>